Nakshatra-vinoth/train-ticket-lnn-benchmark/README.md

 ## Overview

-This repository contains the complete pipeline for constructing an event-level latency prediction benchmark from the Train Ticket microservices application.
+This repository presents a complete benchmark for **event-level latency prediction** in the Train Ticket microservices application.
+The benchmark combines distributed tracing, infrastructure monitoring, and workload generation to construct a chronological sequence prediction task.

-The benchmark combines:
+The benchmark integrates:

-- Distributed traces collected from Jaeger
+- Distributed traces collected using **Jaeger**
-- System metrics collected from Prometheus/cAdvisor
+- System metrics collected from **Prometheus** and **cAdvisor**
-- Multi-regime workloads generated using Locust
+- Multi-regime workloads generated with **Locust**

 The prediction task is:

-> Given the previous **49 requests**, predict the **end-to-end latency of the next request**.
+> **Given the previous 49 requests, predict the end-to-end latency of the next request.**

 ---